aniztar/aniUtils/README.md

 # aniUtils
-These are a collection of utilities which will make using C convenient.
+A collection of utilities/tools to make using C convenient